MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

 * Option 2: If your app resides in a Power BI Premium capacity, free users in your organization can view app content.
 Read [What is Power BI Premium?](service-premium.md) for details.

 ## Publish your app
 When the dashboards and reports in your workspace are ready, you choose which dashboards and reports you want to publish, then you publish them as an app.
 You can send a direct link to that wider audience, or they can find your app from the Apps tab by going to **Download and explore more apps from AppSource**.
-Those people can’t modify the contents of the app, but they can interact with it either in the Power BI service, or one of the mobile apps -– filtering, highlighting, and sorting the data themselves.

 1. In the workspace list view, decide which dashboards and reports you want to include in the app.